makkcg/Omarty-Backend/omartyapis/Financial/PayFees.md

 #### `api`

-- End point that will trigger creating Block is `payFees`.
+- End point that will trigger Paying Fees is `payFees`.

 #### `blockId`